ebenefuenf/quma/docs/usage.rst

     users = cur.users.by_id(id=13)
     user = users[0]

-If you want the first record of a result set you can use the ``first`` method:
+If you want the first record of a result set which may have more than one record you can use the ``first`` method:

 .. code-block:: python